15 Proven Ways to Create the Illusion of Depth in Art

 Example:

-If you like my tree drawings, feel free to visit my guide on how to draw any tree with a pen.
+If you like my tree drawings, you are welcome to visit my guide on how to draw ANY tree with a pen.

 4. Position/Height

-Objects that their base is positioned higher on the painting surface will look farther away.
+When the base of objects is positioned higher on the drawing surface, they look farther away.

-In most cases, the base of closer objects will be lower on the drawing surface AND the top part of close objects will be higher than far objects.
+In most cases, the base of closer objects is lower on the drawing surface, AND the top part of close objects is higher than far objects.

 Example: